carpentries-incubator/workflows-nextflow/episodes/14-nfcore.md

 ~~~
 {: .output}

+> ## Development Releases
-If not specified, Nextflow will fetch the default branch.
+> If not specified, Nextflow will fetch the default git branch.
 For pipelines with a stable release this the default branch is `master` - this branch contains code from the latest release.
 For pipelines in early development that don't have any releases, the default branch is `dev`.
+{: .callout}

 > ## Exercise: Fetch the latest RNA-Seq pipeline
 >